UK extends COVID vaccine booster program amid winter worries

 The Joint Committee on Vaccination and Immunization, the independent body of scientists that makes vaccine recommendations to the British government, said people aged 40 to 49 will also be eligible for a vaccine booster shot six months after their initial shot.
 Up until now, people aged 50 and over, as well as those deemed to be vulnerable in younger age groups, had been eligible for Pfizer or Moderna vaccine boosters.

-The committee said that second doses have also been approved for 16 and 17-year-olds 12 weeks after their first.
+The committee said that second doses of the Pfizer vaccine have also been approved for 16 and 17-year-olds 12 weeks after their first.

 It said the the broadening of the booster campaign and the offer of a second jab to older teens will “help extend our protection into 2022.”